isomerpages/nhg-ohrpp/_about-us/NHG Office of Human Research Protection Programme (OHRPP).md

 international accreditation.</p>
 <p>In addition, OHRPP also engages in public outreach activities to promote
 awareness and understanding of participant rights in research.</p>
-<p>This reflects NHG's commitment to maintaining high standards in research
+<p>This reflects NHG Health's commitment to maintaining high standards in
-ethics and governance to support the ethical and effective conduct of research.</p>
+research ethics and governance to support the ethical and effective conduct of research.</p>
 <p></p>
 <h4><strong>Key Functions</strong></h4>
 <ul data-tight="true" class="tight">